 6. Quarterly BAS variance template

-Built for Australian businesses lodging a Business Activity Statement, this template compares your budgeted vs actual GST, PAYG withholding, and FBT obligations for the quarter.
+Built for Australian BAS reporting, this template compares budgeted and actual GST, PAYG withholding, and FBT obligations for the quarter.
+It also includes input tax credits, fuel tax credits, and employee withholding calculations where applicable.

 Quarterly BAS variance Template